webplatform/docs/dom/CustomEvent/detail/index.md

 }}
 {{Notes_Section
 |Usage=Use this property to retrieve additional information about this developer generated custom event.
 It may not include any information.
-|Notes=After a custom event object is created, use the [[dom/methods/initCustomEvent|'''initCustomEvent''']] method to sets the value of the this property.
+|Notes=After a custom event object is created, use the [[dom/CustomEvent/initCustomEvent|initCustomEvent]] method to set the value of the this property.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification